 Want to catch some thrills on your trip to San Diego?
 Cruise over to Belmont Park.
 Since 1925, the historic beachfront amusement park has been a staple in the lovely seaside Mission Beach neighborhood.

 Belmont Park is packed full of fun activities for everyone, including a boardwalk, restaurants, rides, arcades, and shopping.
 One of the most popular attractions here is the Giant Dipper, a traditional wooden roller coaster.
-From the top of the coast, you can take in the spectacular views of the surrounding city and the beautiful Pacific Ocean coast.
+From the top of the coaster, you can take in the spectacular views of the surrounding city and the beautiful Pacific Ocean coast.

 The amusement park is open daily from 11 am to 9 pm.